ByAUJay

 Proposal design that resists attacks (and ships smoothly)

-Treat proposals as product artifacts with traceability, simulations, and attestations.
+Think of proposals as product artifacts that bring along traceability, simulations, and attestations.

 1) Encode context and traceability

-- Put IPFS CIDs of specs, audits, and runbooks in the proposal description.
-Hash the final, human‑readable PDF/Markdown and include the CID before hashing the Governor description.
+- Just a quick reminder to throw in the IPFS CIDs for your specs, audits, and runbooks directly in the proposal description.
+And don’t forget to hash the final, user-friendly PDF/Markdown!
+Make sure to include that CID before you hash the Governor description.

 2) Require simulations before on‑chain submission

-- Use Tally’s Tenderly simulations or OpenZeppelin Defender Admin simulate to gate who can submit a proposal for voting; failed simulations should block publication.
-Persist the simulation result URI in metadata. (docs.tally.xyz)
+- Take a look at Tally’s Tenderly simulations or OpenZeppelin Defender Admin to manage who can submit proposals for voting.
+If a simulation doesn’t go as planned, remember to block the publication.
+And hey, don’t forget to save that simulation result URI in the metadata! (docs.tally.xyz)

 3) Attest the off‑chain review

-Link the EAS schema UIDs in proposal metadata; index them in the daoURI. (attest.org)
+Make sure to include the EAS schema UIDs in the proposal metadata and index them in the daoURI.
+You can dive into all the details over at (attest.org).

 4) Anti‑frontrun propose